ThreatConnect-Inc/tcex/docs/src/batch.rst

 Group Interface 3
 -----------------
 The third interface accepts the raw data formatted as a dictionary.
 This method requires that an xid be provided.
-All metadata should be included with in the data.
+All metadata should be included with in the JSON object.

 .. code-block:: python
     :linenos: